VU-Programming/OOFP-snake/Readme.md

 * Not use mutable containers (Arrays and others)
 * Use a GameState that contains only vals
-* Use a vars only to keep track of the current gamestate In contrast to the snake exercise

-CHANGE FROM SNAKE: You are NOT allowed to locally use vars and builders inside functions.
+* Use a vars only to keep track of the current gamestate CHANGE FROM SNAKE: You are NOT allowed to locally use vars and builders inside functions to get the immutability bonus.

  Code style is judged as described in the readable code lectures and the [code style grading guideline](https://canvas.vu.nl/courses/50305/pages/code-style).